JMSLab/xtevent/README.md

     - See [here](https://github.com/JMSLab/xtevent/releases/tag/v2.1.0)  for the complete update list.

 * **Version 2.0.0 (24jun2022)**:
-    - Adds `impute` option for imputing missing values in the policy variable according to several available rules.
-See the help file to know more about the available imputation rules.
+    - **To produce equivalent results as with xtevent 1.0.0, where the default was to impute the endpoints, the user should use *impute(stag)*.** The **impute** option imputes missing values in the *policyvar* following different rules.
+For instance, specifying **impute(stag)** indicates the program to check before imputing if the *policyvar* follows staggered adoption.
+For a detailed explanation of the **impute** option, see this [detailed example](https://rawcdn.githack.com/JMSLab/xtevent/cf16d12f90ddf363df62c397cf0e9dc05bbd9875/impute_option_description.html).
     - The option `nonstaggered` has been depreciated.
 The default option is now not to impute missing values or endpoints.
 You should now choose any of the imputation rules in the `impute` option.
 To get results using imputation consistent with staggered adoption, as in version 1.0.0 you should use `impute(stag)`.
     - Now the option `trend` allows for trend adjustment by either OLS or GMM.
     - Fixed several bugs present in version 1.0.0
     - See [here](https://github.com/JMSLab/xtevent/releases/tag/v2.0.0)  for the complete update list.

 -----------
 ### Installation

 #### To install version 2.1.0 from SSC: